Streampunk/macadam/README.md

 }
 for ( let x = 0 ; x < 100 ; x++ ) {
-  // Get hold of frame data as a Node.JS buffer await displayFrame(frame); // Does not wait for frame to display ... work done off main thread await timer(500); // Replace frame data around every half second }
+  // Get hold of frame data as a Node.JS buffer await playback.displayFrame(frame); // Does not wait for frame to display ... work done off main thread await timer(500); // Replace frame data around every half second }
 ```

+Once playback if finished, call `playback.stop()` to release the associated resources.

 ### Keying